Namespaces in Visual Basic

 Namespaces organize the objects defined in an assembly.
 Assemblies can contain multiple namespaces, which can in turn contain other namespaces.
 Namespaces prevent ambiguity and simplify references when using large groups of objects such as class libraries.

-For example, the .NET Framework defines the ListBox class in the System.Windows.Forms namespace.
+For example, the .NET Framework defines theclass in the namespace.
 The following code fragment shows how to declare a variable using the fully qualified name for this class:

 .NET Framework namespaces address a problem sometimes called namespace pollution, in which the developer of a class library is hampered by the use of similar names in another library.
 These conflicts with existing components are sometimes called name collisions.